Project Period: 2013 - Present

 Trained volunteers conducted pre-construction monitoring to collect baseline data and will continue to collect post-construction monitoring after construction for at least three years to assess habitat changes.
 The Skagit Fisheries Enhancement Group (SFEG) developed and implemented the riparian planting plan of the upper beach area and hosted several volunteer planting parties.

-Interpretive signage will be installed in the fall of 2016 to help educate the public about the value of nearshore habitat and benefits of removing hard shoreline armoring.
-Stay tuned for more information about the upcoming the ribbon cutting celebration.
+Two interpretive signs were installed in the fall of 2016 to help educate the public about the value of nearshore habitat and benefits of removing hard shoreline armoring.
+The signs were unveiled during the Bowman Bay Celebration in November 2016.

 CHECK OUT THE NEW BOWMAN BAY RESTORATION VIDEO (Click Here)